dmfay/massive-js/docs/queries.md

 # Queries

 Since Massive doesn't use models, data is retrieved as plain old JavaScript objects where keys correspond to column names.
-With the obvious exception of `findOne`, most query functions return arrays where each object represents a row in the resultset _even if_ there is only one result whether naturally or from a `LIMIT` clause applied by query options.
+With the obvious exceptions of `findOne` and `count`, most query functions return arrays where each object represents a row in the resultset _even if_ there is only one result whether naturally or from a `LIMIT` clause applied by query options.

 The `find`, `findOne`, and `count` functions form a consistent API for data retrieval with criteria and options. `where` offers total flexibility if you need to hand-write a `WHERE` clause for cases where criteria objects aren't sufficient (for example, testing concatenation or math on a field). `search` handles full-text search across multiple columns.